jwist/hastaLaVista/README.md

     python3 -m http.server 5474 --bind localhost

 if you prefer to use python build in webserver.
-This is particularily usefull to visualize old results without having to fire an R session.
+This is particularly useful to visualize old results without having to fire an R session.

 ### large files

-To avoid loading very large dataset into the browser it is possible to individually store original files (spectra) within the /visu/data/json folder.
+To avoid loading very large datasets into the browser it is possible to individually store original files (spectra) within the /visu/data/json folder.
 This way the vista will be able to access the original data on the fly using their URL.
 To do so it is mandatory that the files are stored within the reach of the webserver, in this case within its root folder /visu

 ## quick start